-We raise mealworms for our chickens and Starter Kits in a tiered system.
+We raise mealworms for our chickens in a tiered system.
 Although you could use a single bin, a tiered system has many advantages.
 The yield is MUCH higher, the worms are larger healthier, and harvesting is simpler.

 Tiered systems can be made out of any plastic drawer, such as these Sterilite drawers or these drawer organizers (which I prefer and use), and works best when using at least 6 drawers.
 You’ll need at least 3 drawers, and can use up to 20 drawers or more if you needed.
 Mealworms and beetles do not like the light, so if possible, purchase solid colors or black drawers.
 You can always cover the drawers with tape or spray paint for plastic if needed (don’t paint the inside!), or place the colony in a dark location.

-To start your mealworm colony, purchase a Starter Kits, such as the ones we sell in our store.
-You will also need Wheat Bran, window screen material or 1/8" (#8) hardware cloth, oatmeal and carrots (preferably organic), and your 3+ drawer container.
+To start your mealworm colony, purchase a starter kit from a reputable vendor, or a few thousand mealworms from a company like Rainbow Mealworms (use this link for 10% off!).
+You will also need Wheat Bran, window screen material or 1/8″ (#8) hardware cloth, oatmeal and carrots (preferably organic), and your 3+ drawer container.